PrairieLearn/PrairieLearn/doc/manualGrading.md

 # Manual Grading

-PrairieLearn supports manual grading of questions by downloading a CSV file with student answers and uploading a CSV file with question scores (or whole assessment scores) and optional per-question feedback.
+PrairieLearn supports manual grading of questions by downloading a CSV file with student answers and uploading a CSV file with question scores and optional per-question feedback.
 There is not currently an online web interface for manual grading.

 ## Configuring a question for maual grading